junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Introduced in House
 - 2009-09-10 — Introduced in House
 - 2009-09-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-09-24 — Committee Consideration and Mark-up Session Held.
+- 2009-09-24 — Ordered to be Reported by Unanimous Consent.
+- 2009-10-07 — Considered under suspension of the rules. (consideration: CR H10561-10562)
+- 2009-10-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3547.
+- 2009-10-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-07 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2009-10-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10561)
+- 2009-10-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10561)